pierfarrugia/text_overflow/README.md

 Javascript here is deliberately detailed.
 Not compression, or reduction of 2-3 lines in one to be more understandable.
 You can easily reduce it.

+There would be another easy "opening" option using a lightbox, but personnaly I don't like so much opening modal windows when not necessary.

-Hope that can help some.
+Hope that can help.

 Thanks for reading